10 UK small cap stocks to watch

 - Create a trading plan: you can create your own, unique trading plan with the help of this guide

-- Open your account with IG: it only takes a few minutes to create a CFD trading or spread betting account
+- Open your account with IG: it only takes a few minutes to create a CFD trading account

 - Open and monitor your trades: place your first trade in seconds and then watch the market closely to find the best time to close your position